izikeros/blog/content/posts/notes/azure_openai.md

 ---
 Title: Azure OpenAI Langchain configuration
 Slug: azure-openai-langchain-configuration
 Date: 2023-08-02
 Modified: 2023-10-23
 Status: published
+Tags:
+  - langchain
+  - azure
-Tags: langchain, azure, openai
+  - openai
 Category: note
 ---
 This note contains a recipe for how to configure LangChain to use Azure OpenAI.